GAGAN010/cypress_bdd_ui_api_automation/README.md

 mochawesome-merge.

 ### How to:
+If you want to experiment with running this project, you'll need to fork it first.
 After forking this project in Github, run these commands:
 ```bash
 ## clone this repo to a local directory